gabriel-suzin01/gabriel-suzin01/README.md

 # <img src="images/wave.gif" alt="👋" height="32" style="vertical-align: middle"/> Hey there!

-  I'm a passionate junior developer, constantly seeking to improve my methods and expand my knowledge.
   I graduated as a **Technical in Information Technology** from the **Instituto Federal de Santa Catarina – Câmpus Caçador**, and I am currently pursuing a **Bachelor's degree in Systems Analysis and Development at UNIARP**.
-  I enjoy learning new technologies, building projects, and contributing to collaborative development environments!
+I'm constantly seeking to improve my methods and expand my knowledge!

 ---